xieruitao-h3c/rust-blockchain/README.md

 1. Simulatation of transactions being generated and broadcast.
 2. Nodes competing against each other to "mine" a new block.

-The best example of this is to open two windows and run `cargo run mine` on both.
-And in the third window run `cargo run broadcast` -- you will see transactions being created and nodes occasionally generating new blocks.
+The best example of this is to open two windows and run `cargo run mine` on both; and in the third window run `cargo run broadcast`.
+You will see transactions being created and nodes occasionally generating new blocks.

 ---